EMPAT94/empat94.github.io/_gs/tutorial.md

 'Hallelujah!'
 I celebrated in my mind.
 There *is* a superuser!

-"So it worked?", Arya asked out of nowhere.
+"So it worked?"
+Arya asked out of nowhere.
 I beamed at her blankly for a moment.
-"You did your devilish smile again", she clarified.
+"You did your devilish smile again," she clarified.

 "Okay, first off, it is a normal smile.
 And second, yes.
 I got want I was looking for.
-As for whether I can use it or not, the jury is still out on that one", I said.
+As for whether I can use it or not, the jury is still out on that one," I said.

-"So, can you tell me now what the spell is?", she beamed back.
-She was peculiarly interested in programming for some reason.
-Perhaps she hoped to make a powerful resurrection spell or something?
+"So, can you tell me now what the spell is?" she beamed back.
+She had grown peculiarly interested in programming.
+'Perhaps she wants to make a powerful resurrection spell or something?'

 "Okay.
 In computers, there is a concept of a superuser, who can do stuff normal users cannot.
 Ummm, for example, think of a corporate building.
 You have your cleaners, workers, security, and so on.
 Many people with various roles and access to different rooms and tools.
 Then there is the owner or an administrator of the building.
 That one has access to all the rooms and all the stuff of the building.
 A superuser is something like the administrator.
 I mean, bad example but close enough.
-In Windows, the user is called an Administrator only, if I remember correctly", I tried to explain.
+In Windows, the user is called an Administrator only, if I remember correctly," I tried to explain.

 "Ah, I understand.
-So, what has your spell got to do with an admin?", she asked.
+So, what has your spell got to do with an admin?" she asked.

 "Hmmm, well you must know by now that these spells are nothing but programs, right?
 If I can get superuser rights, then -"

-"Then you can access tools and do stuff that you normally couldn't!", she cut me off and concluded.
+"Then you can access tools and do stuff that you normally couldn't!" she cut me off and concluded.

-"Well, yes", I replied.
-'She is quick on the uptake' I thought.
+"Well, yes," I replied.
+'She is quick on the uptake,' I thought.

-"So how do you become an admin?" she quizzed.
+"So how do you become an admin?" she continued.

 "That is the problem.
-You need a password", I said with a bitter smile.
+You need a password," I said with a bitter smile.

-"Oh", she reflected back.
-"My mana is back up, I'm gonna go cast heal", she said and went back to her grind.
+"Oh," she reflected back.
+"My mana is back up, I'm gonna go cast heal," she said and went back to her grind.
 I went back to mine.

 ···

 'Brute force?
 Nah, I don't have the time.
 Hmm, will it be susceptible to attacks though?
-Even our Earth systems are so air-tight for the most part, this is an alien super system we are talking about', I was pessimistic.
+Even our Earth systems are so air-tight for the most part, this is an alien super system we are talking about'.
+I was pessimistic.
 Good thing I had nothing but time on my hand.
 I decided to give it a try.

 ---